JohannesDeml/ENetUnityMobile/README.md

 ### Android

-1. Download NDK (Or search for the version you use inside unity)
+1. Install [NDK](https://developer.android.com/ndk/downloads) (Or search for the version you use inside unity and add it to `PATH`)
+2. Install make - On Windows use [Cygwin](https://www.cygwin.com/)
-2. Add the build folder inside to your path environment variables e.g `C:/Data/SDKs/android-ndk-r19c/build`
+3. Add the build folder inside to your path environment variables e.g `C:/Data/SDKs/android-ndk-r19c/build`
-3. Clone `git@github.com:nxrighthere/ENet-CSharp.git`
+4. Clone `git@github.com:nxrighthere/ENet-CSharp.git`
-4. Navigate to `ENet-CSharp/Source/Native`
+5. Navigate to `ENet-CSharp/Source/Native`
-5. Run `ndk-build` in that location.
+6. Run `ndk-build` in that location.
-6. Copy the folders `arm64-v8a`, `armeabi-v7a` and `x86` from the generated libs folder to your unity project to `Assets/Enet/Plugins/Android/`.
+7. Copy the folders `arm64-v8a`, `armeabi-v7a` and `x86` from the generated libs folder to your unity project to `Assets/Enet/Plugins/Android/`.
-7. Set `arm64-v8a` to ARM64, `armeabi-v7a` to ARMv7 and `x86` to x86.
+8. Set `arm64-v8a` to ARM64, `armeabi-v7a` to ARMv7 and `x86` to x86.

 ### iOS